 - Disable your computer's firewall or your company's network firewall and try again.
 Or try from a different computer if the problem persists. - Uninstall the antivirus software (release the quarantined files) and reinstall NovaLCT.

 13 FAQs

-13.1 How do I set the required parameters in no sending card mode?
+13.1 How do I set the proxy when NovaLCT needs to access WAN network?

 Question